-2. Has any cancer that is known to be ER+ (estrogen receptor-positive).
+2. Has any cancer that is known to be estrogen receptor-positive (ERalpha+).

 3. Received an anticancer therapy within 4 weeks (6 weeks for nitrosoureas or mitomycin

-anticancer therapy, defined as toxicities (other than alopecia) not yet resolved to
+toxicities are defined as toxicities (other than alopecia) not yet resolved according

 metastases, leptomeningeal carcinomatosis, or untreated spinal cord compression.

-Patients are eligible if neurological symptoms and CNS imaging are stable and steroid dose is stable for 14 days prior to the first dose of study drug and no CNS
+Note: Patients are eligible if neurologic symptoms and CNS imaging are stable and the

+steroid dose is stable for 14 days before the first dose of study drug and no CNS

 surgery or radiation has been performed for 28 days (14 days if stereotactic

 infliximab, or has received treatment with anti-TNF therapies within 5 half-lives of